mmesiti/git-novice/_episodes/10-branching.md

 We notice that the commits
 do not sit on a single line,
-but there are branching points and merges.
+but there is a branching point and a merge.

-> ## Saving keystrokes: git aliases
+> ## Saving keystrokes and avoiding mistakes: git aliases
 > The command above
 > ~~~
 > git log  --oneline --decorate --graph --all
 > ~~~
 > {: .language-bash}
 > tends to be very useful, but it takes very long to type,
-> and it is quite likely that you will make a mistake while typing it.
+> and making a mistake while typing it is very likely.
 > For this reason, git allows *aliases* to be configured,
 > with, for example
 > ~~~